tdspora/syngen/README.md

 train --metadata_path PATH_TO_METADATA_YAML
 ```

-The parameters which you can set up for training process:
+Parameters that you can set up for training process:

 - <i>source</i> – required parameter for training of single table, a path to the file that you want to use as a reference
 - <i>table_name</i> – required parameter for training of single table, an arbitrary string to name the directories